ss7pro/mlt/mlt-templates/tensorboard-gke/README.md

 `mlt config set template_parameters.logdir <value>`

-TensorBoard template works with different storage sources, and it's the user responsibility to allow the TensorBoard service to access the logs location.
+TensorBoard template works with different storage sources, and it's the user's responsibility to allow the TensorBoard service to access the logs location.

-This template assumes that Ingress controller is enabled in the Kubernetes cluster, but here Ingress is not needed as GKE can expose Kubernetes services using [GCP load balancer](https://cloud.google.com/kubernetes-engine/docs/how-to/exposing-apps). and also assumes that `jq` is installed. `jq` is used while launching TensorBoard to get the service IP address.
+In this template, we expose TensorBoard as a service in GKE using [GCP load balancer](https://cloud.google.com/kubernetes-engine/docs/how-to/exposing-apps).
+We assume that `jq` is installed. `jq` is used while launching TensorBoard to get the service IP address.